glynawe/Vanilla/vanilla.md

 A variable description has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
 Reference values are initialized to `nil`.
-Procedure values are initialized to a procedure that causes an *uninitialized procedure* exception.
+Procedure values are initialized to a procedure that causes an *uninitialized procedure* runtime error.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero, nil or an error procedure.

-*How uninitialized procedure exceptions are handled is implementation-dependant behaviour.*
+*How uninitialized procedure runtime errors are handled is implementation-dependant behaviour.*

 ## Structured Constants